wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/specifying-a-delivery-delay-on-messages.md

-# Delivery Delay on Messages for JMS Producer
+# Specifying Delivery Delay on Messages

 In a normal message flow, JMS messages that are sent by the JMS producer to the JMS broker are forwarded to the respective JMS consumer without any delay.